Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 ----

-# Practical: Troubleshooting initialization issues
+# Practical: Getting BEAST2 to start

 ## The Data